 Individual and collective hunger strikes have been a common form of protest at Guantánamo since detainees began arriving there in early 2002.
-Criminologist Kieran McEvoy, writing on Republican prisoners in Northern Ireland, noted that hunger strikes may become rational options for prisoners in a "situation where actions within the prison are laden with political significance to the conflict on the outside, and options narrowed."13 In the late 1970s, Irish prisoners initiated several protests against their lack of status as political prisoners, using their bodies as the "instrument of resistance."
-Prisoners refused to wear clothes, leave their cells to shower, and smeared their cells with their feces and urine as forms of protest.14 ing from a few days to 14 days.
+Criminologist Kieran McEvoy, writing on Republican prisoners in Northern Ireland, noted that hunger strikes may become rational options for prisoners in a "situation where actions within the prison are laden with political significance to the conflict on the outside, and options narrowed."
+In the late 1970s, Irish prisoners initiated several protests against their lack of status as political prisoners, using their bodies as the "instrument of resistance."
+Prisoners refused to wear clothes, leave their cells to shower, and smeared their cells with their feces and urine as forms of protest.

+Half of the respondents who participated in our Guantánamo study undertook hunger strikes, ranging from a few days to 14 days.
 None said they were subjected to force feeding, a practice that was particularly prevalent during large hunger strikes in 2005.
 By September 2005, the largest hunger strike at Guantánamo had peaked with 131 detainees refusing meals for at least three straight days.
 As of April 2008, the number of detainees on hunger strikes was approximately 10, with strikers force fed twice a day through a feeding tube inserted through the nose.
-15 None of the former detainees interviewed for this study had been held later than 2007.
+None of the former detainees interviewed for this study had been held later than 2007.